canwe/blog/_posts/2010-09-06-storing-passwords-in-java-web-application.md

 ## How password hashing works?

 In hashing, you take a input string (in our case, a *password*), add a salt to the string, generate the hash value (using SHA-1 algorithm for example), and store the hash value in DB.
-For matching passwords while login, you do the same hashing process again and match the *hash value* instead of matching *plain passwords *and authenticate users.
+For matching passwords while login, you do the same hashing process again and match the *hash value* instead of matchingÂ *plain passwords *and authenticate users.

 Hashing is different from encryption.
 Because, encryption is *two way*, means that you can always decrypt the encrypted text to get the original text.
 But Hashing is *one way,* you can never get the original text from the hash value.
 Thus it gives more security than encryption.

-To generate hash, you can make use of any [hashing algorithms][2] out there - MD5, SHA-1, etc. Before generating a hash, adding a *salt *to the password will give added security. *Salt *is nothing but a simple text that is known only to you/your application.
-It can be 'zebra' or 'I'mGod' or anything you wish.
+To generate hash, you can make use of anyÂ [hashing algorithms][2] out there - MD5, SHA-1, etc. Before generating a hash, adding a *salt *to the password will give added security. *Salt *is nothing but a simple text that is known only to you/your application.
+It can be 'zebra'Â or 'I'mGod'Â or anything you wish.

  [2]: http://en.wikipedia.org/wiki/Cryptographic_hash_function#Cryptographic_hash_algorithms "Hashing algorithms"